 By pressing Edit the Apply Polyrhythms page will open.
 Here, you see a chorus of the song divided into sections (e.g., if the song form is AABA, you will see 4 sections named A, A, B and A).
 Here, you can choose a different polyrhythm for every section and for every instrument in each section.
 You can add more choruses and set each one up any way you choose – or remove any extra ones.
 The Randomize All button fills up the map with random polyrhythms.

-What’s with the connected dots on the polyrhythms map?
+What’s with the dots under the chart?

 Here, you can follow through the selections you made in the Apply Polyrhythms page.
 Each dot represents a section of the song (e.g., if the song is AAB, there will be 3 dots for each chorus).
 Next to each dot you can see the polyrhythm assigned to each instrument.
 Click on any one of them to start playback from that section.